antonioterpin/glitch/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-TODO-b31b1b?style=flat&logo=arxiv&logoColor=white)](https://arxiv.org/abs/TODO)
 ![View Repo](https://img.shields.io/badge/GitHub-antonioterpin%2Fpinet-blue?logo=github)

-We use &Pi;net to synthesize in milliseconds transition trajectories between multi-vehicle configurations that optimize some non-linear, *fleet-level* objective subject to dynamics, state and input constraints.
+We use &Pi;net to synthesize transition trajectories between multi-vehicle configurations that optimize some non-linear, *fleet-level* objective subject to dynamics, state and input constraints.
 We feed a neural network with the initial and terminal fleet configurations (the context $\mathrm{x}$), obtain the raw input trajectories and use the vehicle dynamics to infer the full state-input trajectories that serves as the raw output $y_{\text{raw}}$, which are then projected for ensured constraint satisfaction.

 ![Glitch system](./media/system-glitch.jpg)